-Major portions of the input for revision came from two open hearings: the first held on February 17, 1997, at the Midwinter Conference of the ALA in Washington, D.C. and the second on June 28, 1997, at the ALA Annual Conference in San Francisco, California.
+Major portions of the input for revision of the 1990 "Guidelines" came from two open hearings: the first held on February 17, 1997, at the ALA Midwinter Meeting in Washington, D.C., and the second on June 28, 1997, at the ALA Annual Conference in San Francisco.

-In response to requests for revision suggestions-which appeared in widely read national academic and library publications, distance education listservs, through the DLS Web site, and print publications-numerous other individuals, consortia, and representatives of professional and accrediting associations provided information on their own efforts to ensure excellence of library services for post-secondary distance learning programs.
+In response to requests for revision suggestions-which appeared in widely read national academic and library publications, distance education electronic lists, through the DLS Web site, and print publications-numerous other individuals, consortia, and representatives of professional and accrediting associations provided information on their own efforts to ensure excellence of library services for post-secondary distance learning programs.

-Among the groups responding were: the Canadian Association of College and University Libraries of the Canadian Library Association; College Librarians and Media Specialists (CLAMS); the Commission on Colleges of the Northwest Association of Schools and Colleges (NASC); The Consortium for Educational Technology for University Systems (CETUS); the Interinstitutional Library Council (ILC) of the Oregon State System of Higher Education (OSSHE); Libraries and the Western Governors University Conference; the Southern Association of Colleges and Schools (SACS); and the Western Cooperative for Educational Telecommunications of the Western Interstate Commission for Higher Education (WICHE).
+Among the groups responding were: the Canadian Association of College and University Libraries of the Canadian Library Association; College Librarians and Media Specialists; the Commission on Colleges of the Northwest Association of Schools and Colleges; the Consortium for Educational Technology for University Systems; the Interinstitutional Library Council of the Oregon State System of Higher Education; Libraries and the Western Governors University Conference; the Southern Association of Colleges and Schools; and the Western Cooperative for Educational Telecommunications of the Western Interstate Commission for Higher Education. credit is given.
+These courses may be taught in traditional or nontraditional formats or media, may or may not require physical facilities, and may or may not involve live interaction of teachers and students.
+The phrase is inclusive of courses in all post-secondary programs designated as: extension, extended, off-campus, extended campus, distance, distributed, open, flexible, franchising, virtual, synchronous, or asynchronous.